nsimona/giveapaw/README.md

 #### Experimentation Results

-- Successful Experiment

 - Despite being computationally expensive, the experiment has yielded positive results in providing personalized pet recommendations.

-- Room for Improvement
 - Recognizes the experimental nature and potential for optimization in future iterations.

 The Recommendation System, while acknowledging its computational expense, serves as an experiment that successfully delivers personalized pet matches based on user preferences.
 The system remains open to future enhancements and optimizations, including the exploration of advanced machine learning techniques.

 ## Infrastructure

 The infrastructure of Give A Paw is built on modern technologies, utilizing Kubernetes (K8s), Docker, and Nginx to create a scalable and containerized environment.
 Each service, including databases, has its own deployment, ensuring modularity and ease of management.
-While this approach leads to data clearing on every project run, it proves beneficial for development purposes, especially when combined with a test script that populates the databases with test data.
+While this approach leads to data clearing on every project run, it proves beneficial for development purposes, especially when combined with the test script (find it inside each service dir) that populates the databases with test data.

 ### Key Components